ota-meshi/eslint-plugin-yml/docs/user-guide/README.md

 This plugin provides configs:

 - `plugin:yml/base` ...
 Configuration to enable correct YAML parsing.
 - `plugin:yml/recommended` ...
-Recommended configuration.
+Above, plus rules to prevent errors or unintended behavior.
+- `plugin:yml/standard` ...
+Above, plus rules to enforce the common stylistic conventions.

 See [the rule list](../rules/README.md) to get the `rules` that this plugin provides.